GringerApps/minimalin/README.md

 ## Credits

-Thanks to [OpenWeatherMap](http://openweathermap.org/) for providing us with a free API.
+Thanks to [OpenWeatherMap](http://openweathermap.org/) for providing us with a free API key.

+Many thanks to [RawGit](https://rawgit.com/) for providing a free CDN for projects hosted on Github.
+You're awesome!

 ![banner](design/store/marketing-banner.png)